 [END FIGURE 3.15 HERE]

-For the SH extratropics, Solman and Orlanski (2016) found that the observed summertime rainfall increase over high latitudes and decrease over mid-latitudes over the period 1979-2010 are quasi-zonally symmetric and related to changes in eddy activity.
+For the Southern Hemisphere extratropics, Solman and Orlanski (2016) found that the observed summertime rainfall increase over high latitudes and decrease over mid-latitudes over the period 1979–2010 are quasi-zonally symmetric and related to changes in eddy activity.
 The latter were in turn found to be associated with the poleward shift of the westerlies due mostly to ozone depletion.
 Positive rainfall trends in the subtropics, particularly over southeastern South America (see also Section 10.4.2.2) and northern and central Australia, have been also attributed to stratospheric ozone depletion (Kang et al., 2011; Gonzalez et al., 2014) and greenhouse gases (Vera and Diaz, 2014; Saurral et al., 2019).
 During austral winter, wetting at high latitudes and drying at mid-latitudes are not zonally homogenous, due to both changes in eddy activity and increased lower troposphere humidity.
 Solman and Orlanski (2016) associated these climate changes with increases in greenhouse gas concentration levels.
-Recently, Blazquez and Solman (2017) have shown that CMIP5 models represent very well the dynamical forcing and the frequency of frontal precipitation in the SH winter extratropics, but the amount of precipitation due to fronts is overestimated.
+Recently, Blazquez and Solman (2017) have shown that CMIP5 models represent very well the dynamical forcing and the frequency of frontal precipitation in the Southern Hemisphere winter extratropics, but the amount of precipitation due to fronts is overestimated.
 Chapters 10 and 11 validate in more detail the simulation of fronts in climate models (Sections 10.3.3.4.4 and 11.7.2.3).